 Fig. 3.
-Forwarding the smallest T_LOP among those computer by the tasks across each route towards the coordinator
+Forwarding the smallest T\LOP among those computed by the tasks across each route towards the Coordinator

-5.2 Behaviour of the hybrid technique on the specific architecture
+5.2 Behaviour of the Optimiser on the Specific Architecture

-Both the part of the data dictionary necessary for the optimisation and the initial state are stored in tiles of small size.
+Both the part of the data dictionary, that is necessary for the optimisation technique, and the initial state are stored in files of small size.
 Given the high bandwidth of the parallel machine's network, the transfer of those two files across the network during Phase 2 shows a communication overhead in the order of milliseconds.
 The communication overhead of Phases 3 and 4 is even smaller, concerning the submission of a double precision number and of a JT corresponding to a LOP across the network.
 Thus, the communication overhead in the considered system has an order of magnitude $O(10^{-3})$ seconds.

 The construction of the optimal JT for the join query is a CPU-intensive application.
 Measurements of the CPU overhead for the computation of the optimal plan for queries with N joins have revealed an exponential increase.
-Since the CPU overhead ranges over seconds (and tens of seconds), the communication overhead is orders of magnitude lower than CPU cost and can be safely ignored.
+Since the CPU overhead ranges over seconds (and tenths of seconds), the communication overhead is orders of magnitude lower than CPU cost and can be safely ignored.
 Thus, the parallelisation of the optimisation technique reduces the optimisation overhead to the CPU cost of computing the most slowly constructed LOP.
-Although this cost also increases exponentially, the border beyond which the technique's overhead is 'unacceptable is shifted towards larger values.
+Although this cost also increases exponentially, the border beyond which the techniques overhead is unacceptable is shifted towards larger values.

-As shown in Fig. 4. the CPU overhead for the sequential hybrid technique quickly increases to many tens of seconds for queries with more than 10 joins, while the time required to construct the most slowly constructed LOP from a start state increases at a slower pace with the loin tree size.
-It must be noted that in order to be closer to the query types usually issued towards an RDBMS, the experiment queries contain joins, selections and projections PSJ-queries; however, the performance of the proposed technique is affected by the number of joins only.
+As shown in Figure 4, the CPU overhead for the sequential optimisation quickly increases to many tenths of seconds for queries with more than 10 joins, while the time required to construct the most slowly constructed LOP from a start state increases at a slower pace with the join tree size.
+It must be noted that in order to be closer to the query types usually issued towards an RDBMS, the experiment queries contain joins, selections and projections (SPJ-queries); however, the performance of the proposed technique is affected by the number of joins only.

 Fig. 4.
-The time overhead (in seconds) of the sequential and the parallel versions of the hybrid technique for a set of join queries
+The time overhead (in seconds) of the sequential and the parallel version of the optimisation technique for a set of join queries.

-We show the cost improvement achieved by the hybrid technique for the set of queries of Fig. 4: the initial and optimal cost per query is computed using the cost model we propose in [10], which produces a normalised amount analog to the expected execution time.
-The same figure contains the optimal cost achieved by the iterative-improvement technique.
-As expected, the optimality achieved is lower than that ensured by the almost exhaustive search of the hybrid technique.
+In Figure 5 we show the cost improvement achieved by the proposed optimisation technique for the set of queries of Figure 4: the initial and optimal cost per query is computed using the cost model we propose in [10], which produces a normalised amount analog to the expected execution time.